Get insider access

 • Stiff vacuum hose.

-The SEBO D4 delivers impressive performance on low-pile carpet.
-It's highly effective at sucking up pet hair and larger debris like sand.
-It also does a good job of cleaning finer material like baking soda, but you still might need to make an extra pass to clear all of it.
+The SEBO D4 is a good option for low-pile carpet when used with its ET-1 powerhead.
+It's highly effective at sucking up larger debris like cereal and medium-sized debris like rice, but you'll need to make an extra pass to clear away every last bit of finer debris that's been worked deep into carpet fibers.
+The attachment's bulky size also means that a small amount of material might be stuck along walls and in corners.
 Its power rocker switch allows you to fine-tune its suction power to a wide variety of surface types.
 It feels well-built, is exceptionally easy to maintain, and incurs low recurring costs.
 However, it is heavy, and its stiff wand can make it a little awkward to maneuver in tight areas.

 Pros